 How do I create an Inventory-Managed Product?

-In order to create products where the inventory is tracked, you need to use New Product in Sales - Products - green button.
-In this action you have the option to "Manage Inventories."
+In order to create products with tracked inventory is start by creating a New Product in Sales - More - Products and Services - New Product or Service.
+You will be offered the option to "Manage Inventories."